-The afternoon Complementary Curriculum ranges from Practical Science (where they may dissect cows’ eyes, build circuits or mix chemical solutions), to Chapel (where they are presented with different world views and dialogue through demanding apologetics).
+The Complementary Activities range from Practical Science (where they may dissect cows’ eyes, build circuits or mix chemical solutions), to Chapel (where they are presented with different world views and dialogue through demanding apologetics).
 They prepare for ESC (European Student Convention) and spend time on platform events, music performances, Art assignments, physical exercise and in sharing experiences.

 We are very proud of our Sixth Form and are able to rely on them in many leadership capacities.
 They are team leaders and have a role in monitoring, guiding and encouraging the younger students.
 The Sixth Form uniform is expressed as dress guidelines, encouraging them to develop their presentation skills and to promote smart individuality.
 They are working towards their entrance at university and we support them as they make their applications and prepare for interviews.

 The students study six core curriculum subjects which are:

 Each core subject (except Word Building) comprises 144 PACEs.
 In general a child will complete 12 PACEs each year in each core subject – an annual total of approximately 72 PACEs.

 These subjects may be studied by pupils who have successfully completed the core curriculum subjects up to PACE 1085.
 Credit is awarded towards the International Certificate of Christian Education for these subjects and you should ensure that your child is registered with the ICCE Board.

 Subjects offered include: